 - The mother’s health becomes compromised

-- The mother has underlying conditions affecting her ability to delivery naturally
+- The mother has underlying conditions affecting her ability to deliver naturally

 - The baby is turned in the wrong direction (breech)